3rd King's John Price Paediatric Respiratory Conference,4th-6th April 2017.

 - Clinical conundrums / Hot topics in Paediatric Respiratory: update course for Primary care

-- Dysfunctional breathing & Breathlessness in children
+- Dysfunctional breathing in children

-There's no rain so get rid of the umbrella - how should we approach airway disease in the 21st century?
+How should we approach airway disease in the 21st century?

 Advances in Prevention of RSV Disease / RSV vaccines- state of play?